isomerpages/moe-tanjongkatongsec/_useful-links/Parents/Direct School Admission (DSA).md

 </p>
 <p>In this Direct School Admission Exercise, we are looking for students
 who are self-motivated and have a strong sense of achievement.</p>
+<p>Students who do not have prior experience in the DSA areas may also apply.
+The school will assess applicants based on the selection criteria, which may include assessing the potential of your child.</p>
 <p>We welcome pupils who have talent and aptitude in the following category:</p>
 <table style="minWidth: 100px">
 <colgroup>